Last Updated on January 23, 2024

 9pm: Live Music in Austin

 Note: If you want to take a free Texas two-step dance class at the Broken Spoke, skip the sunset drinks and head to the Broken Spoke around 8pm.
-Lessons take place Wednesdays to Saturdays from 8.30pm to 9.30pm.
+Lessons take place Wednesdays to Saturdays from 8pm to 9pm, but you should get there by 7.30pm to sign up.

 11pm: Drinks at a Speakeasy